wittawatj/cadgan/README.md

 You will need to change values in `settings.ini`.
 See https://github.com/wittawatj/cadgan/wiki .
 We currently share large files (e.g., model files) via Google Drive.

+* Need `cmdprod` package to reproduct the experimental results.